 Dietary Cholesterol and Skeletal Muscle Hypertrophy with Resistance Training: A Randomized Placebo-Controlled Trial

-Steven E Riechman1,2, Chang Woock Lee1, Heath G Gasier1 and Gentle Chikani2
+Steven E Riechman1,2, Chang Woock Lee1, Heath G Gasier1 and Gentle Chikani21 Health and Kinesiology

 2 Nutrition, Texas A&M University, College Station, TX